sanjanb/langchain/about.md

 This is a structured learning path for building real applications with **LangChain** and modern LLM tooling.
 The focus is on developing precise conceptual understanding and building production-ready systems step by step.

-> 💡 **Why this course exists:** Most AI tutorials teach you to copy-paste code.
-This course teaches you to _think_ in AI patterns and build systems that scale.
+> **Why this course exists:** Most AI tutorials teach you to copy-paste code.
+This course teaches you to *think* in AI patterns and build systems that scale.

 ### Learning Philosophy

-- **Clarity over novelty** – Fewer concepts, deeply understood ✨
+- **Clarity over novelty** – Fewer concepts, deeply understood
-- **Execution awareness** – Understanding how components actually work together 🔍
+- **Execution awareness** – Understanding how components actually work together
-- **Precise naming** – Distinguishing tools vs. agents, prompts vs. templates 🎯
+- **Precise naming** – Distinguishing tools vs. agents, prompts vs. templates
-- **Progressive building** – Start concrete, then generalize 📈
+- **Progressive building** – Start concrete, then generalize
-- **Testable components** – Every piece should be reusable and evaluable ✅
+- **Testable components** – Every piece should be reusable and evaluable

 ---